 Being poured out for others usually isn’t too dramatic; it offers very little in the way of earthly reward or recognition.
 Sometime ago I sat in the Annex of our local mental health clinic.
 I spent a whole afternoon with clients who were struggling hard to make it, I sat and listened, and had no agenda but theirs.
 I was being “poured out” and it was wonderful!

 My heart swelled with the presence of Jesus for these dear ones.
 It had nothing to do with ambition, or a hunger for applause.
 I wasn’t out to prove that I was a Christian.
 Rather I was wholly there for others, I sort of think that is what Jesus meant when he taught his disciples about ministry, and servanthood.
 I believe that is what Paul was doing in the churches he served.

 “Let each of you look not only to his own interests, but also to the interests of others.”

 This is how it all works.
+Our Father’s heart is broken over so much pain.
 About 25,000 people die every day of hunger or hunger-related causes, according to the United Nations.
 There are over 163 million orphans in the world, and more than 27 million human slaves.
 Furthermore, 1.2 million lives are snuffed out by abortion each year in the U.S. alone.
 And over 150,000 people die each day without knowing Christ.
 I suspect there is enough “work” to go around.